 Lifejackets save lives

 Lifejackets are the best line of defence to stop drowning when your child is on, near or in water.
-They come in a range of sizes from three months through to five-year olds and are an important investment in their wellbeing and safety.
+They come in a range of sizes from three months and are an important investment in their wellbeing and safety.

 They cost a very reasonable $40 to $100 depending on size, design and make; and they can be purchased from big chain stores through to specialty boating outlets as well as online.